fuse-code-support/FuseCode/README.md

 # fusion-main

 The fusion editor main.
+Downloads and updates the main plugin.
 Opens files from the command-line.
 Launches the server process if necessary.

 ## TODOs